-- SDIx: Serial Data Input
+- · SDIx: Serial Data Input

 - · SDOx: Serial Data Output

-- SCKx: Shift Clock Input or Output
+- · SCKx: Shift Clock Input or Output

 - SSx: Active-Low Slave Select or Frame Synchronization I/O Pulse

 The SPI module can be configured to operate using 2, 3 or 4 pins.
-In the 3-pin mode, SSx is not used.
-In the 2-pin mode, both SDOx and SSx are not used.
+In the 3-pin mode, \overline{SSx} is not used.
+In the 2-pin mode, both SDOx and \overline{SSx} are not used.

-A block diagram of the module is shown in Figure 14-1.
+Block diagrams of the module in Standard and Enhanced modes are shown in Figure 14-1 and Figure 14-2.

-Depending on the pin count, devices of the PIC24FJ128GA family offer one or two SPI modules on a single device.
+Depending on the pin count, devices of the PIC24FJ64GA004 family offer one or two SPI modules on a single device.

 In this section, the SPI modules are referred to together as SPIx or separately as SPI1 and SPI2.
 Special Function Registers will follow a similar notation.
-For example, SPIxCON refers to the control register for the SPI1 or SPI2 module.
+For example, SPIxCON1 or SPIxCON2 refers to the control register for the SPI1 or SPI2 module.